1Cyan/worktable/Outputs.md

 - Duplicate particles

-    Although HBT+ subhalos are defined to have exclusive particle lists, a trace amount of duplicate particles can be expected among subhalos in different hosts.
-This is because the source subhalos, from which the self-bound subhalos are computed, are inherited from progenitors and updated independently without following the current halo particle list.
+    Although HBT+ subhalos are defined to have exclusive particle lists, a trace amount of duplicate particles can be expected after subhalos switch hosts.
+This is because the source subhalos, from which the self-bound subhalos are computed, are inherited from progenitors that share some particles with their hosts, to allow for accretion within the subgroups.

 ## Notes for users migrating from `HBT` to `HBT+`
 HBT and HBT+ have different algorithmic details.
 They are not expected to give identical results.